Skip to content

 Blue Zones – The Secrets of a Long Healthy Life

-For years he traveled around the world with a number of scientists to find areas where people live longer than anywhere else in the world and at the same time stay healthy for a long time.
-He came across five areas that are now known as Blue Zones :
+For years he travelled around the world with a number of scientists to find areas where people live longer than anywhere else in the world and at the same time remain healthy for a long time.
+In doing so he came across five areas that are now known as Blue Zones are known:

 What promotes the health and longevity of these people?

-The people are open, warm-hearted and always enjoy chatting.
+The people are open, warm-hearted and always happy to talk.
 They are cheerful and live at their own pace.
-Since the Middle Ages, the island's inhabitants have been true survivors.
-At that time they hid in the mountains, camouflaged themselves behind huge rocks and thereby avoided piracy.
-The islanders have preserved this art of peace and serenity to this day.
-They like to do things their way.
+Since the Middle Ages, the island's inhabitants have been true survival artists.
+Back then, they hid in the mountains, camouflaged themselves behind huge rocks and thus avoided piracy.
+The islanders have retained this art of calm and serenity to this day.
+They like to do things their own way.

 A map overview of the five blue zones.
 Image: shutterstock.com/Dimitrios Karamitros